Twenkid/WebScraping-dev.bg/README.md

 A lesson in Flask, web scraping, sqlalchemy, beautifulsoup by Marko, presented during a Dev.bg event.

 Twenkid: An exercise, trying it out without the video of the lecture and no prior experience with Flask; on Windows.
-Figuring out how to set up the DB, adding a batch file for setting the environment variables etc.
+Figuring out how to set up the DB, adding a batch file for setting the environment variables etc. Reminding/practice of SQL commands etc.

 ## Install WAMP or XAMPP